EBIBioSamples/read_docs/docs/submit/programmatically/authentication.rst

 We support ENA Webin authentication for access and authorization, via EMBL-EBI’s European Nucleotide Archive (ENA) `Webin authentication <https://www.ebi.ac.uk/ena/submit/webin/auth/swagger-ui/index.html>`_ service.

-Webin authentication is token based—once you have an account, you can log in with your username and password to receive a `token <https://jwt.io>`_ for more info).
+Webin authentication is token based—once you have an account, you can log in with your username and password to receive a `token <https://jwt.io>`_).
 This token contains all the information needed to identify who you are and what data you're allowed to access.
 You present this token to the API every time you make a request.

 The Webin authentication token is valid for **3 hours** by default.
 If you need a token with longer validity—for example, for long-running processes—you can request it using the `ttl` (time-to-live) parameter.